ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 Can store massive amounts of complex relationships between data or between nodes in a database.

-### 1.10.2.
+## 9.3.
 Acid vs Base transaction models

 CAP theorem forces DBMS to choose between two of the following Consistency, Availability and Partition Tolerant.

-#### 1.10.2.1 ACID
+### 9.3.1 ACID

-* Atomic - All or no components of a transaction pass/fails
+* **Atomic** - All or no components of a transaction pass/fails
   * Eg. Banks transfers need both debit and credit actions to succeed or money gets created/destroyed.
-* Consistent - Transactions need to move the DB from one valid state to another as per rules; no intermediate stages violating rules.
+* **Consistent** - Transactions need to move the DB from one valid state to another as per rules; no intermediate stages violating rules.
-* Isolated - Multiple simultaneous transactions don't interfere with each other ie. as though they were executed sequentially.
+* **Isolated** - Multiple simultaneous transactions don't interfere with each other ie. as though they were executed sequentially.
-* Durable - Committed transactions persist, stored on non-volatile memory, resilient to power outages and crashes.
+* **Durable** - Committed transactions persist, stored on non-volatile memory, resilient to power outages and crashes.

 Most RDBs use ACID.
 Banks use them but rigid rules limit scalability.

-#### 1.10.2.2 BASE
+### 9.3.2 BASE

-* Basically Available - Read/write available as much as possible w/o consistency guarantees.
+* **Basically Available** - Read/write available as much as possible w/o consistency guarantees.
-* Soft state - DBMS doesn't enforce consistency; offloads it to devs to handle.
+* **Soft state** - DBMS doesn't enforce consistency; offloads it to devs to handle.
-* Eventually consistency - If you wait long enough, reads will eventually be consistent.
+* **Eventual consistency** - If you wait long enough, reads will eventually be consistent.

 * BASE DBMS are highly scalable.
 * Eg. of BASE DBMS - AWS DynamoDB.

-#### 1.10.2.3 Exam Powerups
+### 9.3.3.
+Exam Powerups

 * BASE -> May assume NoSQL DBMS.
 * ACID -> May assume SQL DBMS
 * NoSQL or DynamoDB together with ACID, might refer to DynamoDB transactions.

-### 1.10.3.
+## 9.4.
 Databases on EC2

 It is always a bad idea to do this.